 Contact a Washington Injury Lawyer Right Away

 If your loved one died because of food poisoning, you may be entitled to file a wrongful death lawsuit.
 You will want to contact an injury attorney first to explore your legal options.
-Schedule a free consultation now with Brett McCandlis Brown, PLLC toll-free by calling 800-925-1875, or fill out our online contact form regarding your wrongful death questions.
+Schedule a free consultation now with Brett McCandlis Brown & Conner, PLLC toll-free by calling 800-925-1875, or fill out our online contact form regarding your wrongful death questions.